 Interest on notes receivable is recognized over the term of the loan and is calculated using either the simple interest method or the amortization method on principal amounts outstanding.
 Interest rates are reviewed by the CFT every six months with any changes effective January 1 and July 1 each fiscal year.
-Interest was charged at the rate of 3.95% for the year ended June 30, 2022.
-Interest income was \$293,145 for the year ended June 30, 2022.
-Certain notes are non-interest bearing or are at a reduced rate of interest.
+Interest was charged at the rate of 3.95% for the years ended June 30, 2023 and 2022.
+Interest income was \$403,015 and \$293,145 for the years ended June 30, 2023 and 2022, Certain notes are non-interest bearing or are at a reduced rate of interest.
 These notes generally have been recorded net of applicable discounts to reflect the present value of the notes, based on the interest rates normally charged on other notes.
-There were no discounts recorded for the year ended June 30, 2022.
+There were no discounts recorded for the years ended June 30, 2023 and 2022.

 The CFT has been willing, under appropriate circumstances, to make concessions for borrowers whose payments were not current or to refinance outstanding obligations.
 At the time of restructuring, the note is evaluated for an allowance for credit losses.
 The CFT continues to specifically reevaluate the loan in subsequent periods, regardless of the borrower's performance under the modified terms.
-There were no troubled debt restructurings for the year ended June 30, 2022.
+There were no troubled debt restructurings for the years ended June 30, 2023 and 2022.